-In a matter of days, the Japanese conglomerate Seiko will start selling the new Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
-SBGE245G) hybrid-powered wristwatch.
-With the luxury gadget being limited to the Japanese domestic market, the watch will be a bit difficult to come by if you happen to live on the other side of the globe.
-Yet, the device is so beautiful, so impressive that is seems to be absolutely worth going into all the trouble to get one.
+In a matter of days, the Japanese conglomerate Seiko will start selling the hybrid-powered Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
+SBGE245G).
+With the luxury gadget being limited to the Japanese domestic market, it will be a bit difficult to come by if you happen to live on the other side of the globe.
+Yet, the device is so beautiful, so impressive that it will be absolutely worth going into all the trouble to get one.

 Japanese / Quartz

-Scheduled to be presented soon at the upcoming Baselworld 2016 trade show, the new Omega Speedmaster Moonphase Chronograph Master Chronometer (ref.
-304.33.44.52.03.001) looks like one of the most attractive takes on the Swiss brand's legendary "moon watch."
+Scheduled to be presented soon at the upcoming Baselworld 2016 trade show, the Omega Speedmaster Moonphase Chronograph Master Chronometer (ref.
+304.33.44.52.03.001) is one of the most attractive takes on the Swiss brand's legendary "moon watch."
 Combining striking exterior with an advanced, anti-magnetically shielded movement, the device tries really hard to be worth every single dollar that the Swiss watchmaker wants you to spend on it.

 The Glashutte Original Senator Observer (ref.
-100-14-07-02-30) brings you a very impressive mix of a perfect self-winding mechanism, a dial that is easy to read in any circumstances, and a nicely sculpted body inherited from an earlier iteration of the watch, all seasoned with that attention to even most minuscule details that only German watchmakers seem to exhibit regardless of the price tag that comes with their timekeepers.
+100-14-07-02-30) brings you an impressive mix of a perfect self-winding mechanism, a dial that is easy to read in any circumstances, and a nicely sculpted case inherited from an earlier iteration, all seasoned with that attention to even most minuscule details that only German watchmakers exhibit regardless of the price tag that comes with their timekeepers.

 The new Oris Big Crown ProPilot Calibre 111 (ref.
-01 111 7711 4163-Set 5 22 14FC), as the name implies, is powered by the Swiss brand's new Caliber 111 hand-wound movement.
-Developed and built on their own premises, the beautiful mechanism not only makes this new timekeeper even more exclusive, but also shows quite clearly that Oris has enough resources to make a wonderful caliber.
+01 111 7711 4163-Set 5 22 14FC) is powered by the new Caliber 111 hand-wound movement.
+Developed and built on their own premises, the beautiful mechanism not only makes this new timekeeper even more exclusive but also shows clearly that Oris has enough resources to make a wonderful caliber.
 Their new Cal.
 111 is an in-house mechanism that, at least in terms of functionality and efficiency, rivals those recently introduced by a lot more established watchmaking houses.

 Quartz / Swiss

-As defiantly eclectic as it is, the new Cuervo y Sobrinos Historiador Vuelo still makes quite a strong impression with its deliberately oversized stainless steel body and a dial that could make your eyes bleed if only it wasn't matched so convincingly well to the energetic shape of the case.
-Clearly not designed according to the book that most Swiss-based watchmakers seem to live by, this new wristwatch may be a timekeeper of choice for a person who looks for something entirely different.
+As defiantly eclectic as it is, the Cuervo y Sobrinos Historiador Vuelo still makes a strong impression with its deliberately oversized stainless steel body and a dial that could make your eyes bleed if only it wasn't matched so convincingly well to the energetic shape of the case.
+Clearly not designed according to the book that most Swiss-based watchmakers live by, this new Historiador may be a timekeeper of choice for a person who looks for something entirely new.